What is gingivitis?

 - Regular dental appointments every six months or once a year will prevent the disease to evolve to a stage where irreversible damage may occur.

 - Scaling and Root Planing will remove bacterial plaque.

-- Oral hygiene is extremely important and is considered a prophylaxis treatment.
+- Oral hygiene is extremely important .
 Good oral hygiene prevents gum diseases.

-- There are toothpastes specially made to prevent gum bleeding.
+- There are toothpastes to prevent gum bleeding.
 Brush your teeth several times a day and include every mouth region, such as the tongue and palate (roof of the mouth).

 - You should use mouthwash to support your oral hygiene.
 Mouthwash eliminates bacteria that can remain between the teeth, even after proper brushing.